Twins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins versus Chicago Cubs game on Friday at 8:10 PM ET will showcase a pair of hot hitters in Max Kepler and Cody Bellinger.
+Byron Buxton and the Minnesota Twins will meet Cody Bellinger and the Chicago Cubs on Saturday at Target Field, at 2:10 PM ET.

-The Cubs are +135 moneyline underdogs for this matchup against the Twins (-160).
-The over/under for the game has been set at 7.5 runs.
+The Cubs are +145 moneyline underdogs in this matchup against the favorite Twins (-175).
+The total is 7.5 runs for this game (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.